tendant/simple-process/README.md

 - Start a local broker: `nats-server` (Homebrew: `brew install nats-server`).
 - Fetch the NATS client once: `go get github.com/nats-io/nats.go@latest`.
 - Publish and consume a job via NATS: `go run -tags nats ./examples/nats`.
 The example wires `AsyncRunner` into the NATS-backed bus and processes the message with a queue worker using the same in-memory storage used elsewhere in the repository while wrapping every message in a CloudEvents v1.0 envelope.

+## CloudEvents Envelope
+- Jobs published over transports are wrapped in a minimal CloudEvents v1.0 structure (`core/contracts/cloudevent.go`).
+- The event `type` is `simpleprocess.job`, `id` mirrors `job_id`, and the payload lives in `data` with `datacontenttype` set to `application/json`.
+- Consumers that already support CloudEvents can leverage headers for routing, retries, and schema enforcement without custom glue.

 ## Project Status & Next Steps
 This repository is still a scaffold: storage adapters, transports, and SDK utilities are minimal.
 Before production use, flesh out real bus/metadata/logging implementations, complete end-to-end examples, and automate tests across supported languages.